cnlohr/minimdnsd/README.md

 ⚠️ Caveats ⚠️
  * This tool only replies to hostnames, so you can use `hostname.local` but not services, so you can't use it to find your printer.
- * This tool assumes `UNICAST-RESPONSE` - whether true or not.
-I am unaware of any MDNS clients that don't know how to accept it and it's tidier to just force `UNICAST-RESPONSE`.
+ * This tool automatically perform both a `UNICAST-RESPONSE` and `MULTICAST-RESPONSE` - whether true or not.

 ## General Motivation